 Go to Explore and select "AI Threats Detection" in the Rule Type menu.

 You will get the threats IPs list sorted by traffic size (largest to smallest):

 - Your partners’ IPs (billing tools, health checker, etc.)

 - Your load balancers’ IPs.
 In this case, allow the IPs that are using a Trusted proxy.

-You can whitelist your partners or completely block unwanted traffic, as shown here.
+You can allow your partners or completely block unwanted traffic, as shown here.

-By default, all good bots will be whitelisted.
+By default, all bots in the following categories will be allowed:

 You can change the bot status by clicking on the switch as shown below:

 Your account is now ready.
-You can activate protection.
+You can activate the globale protection.